 Where and when do I vote on Election Day?

 Your polling place depends on what precinct you live in; the polling location is listed on the voter card you were mailed after you registered.
-If you don’t have your card (and you do not need it to vote), you can find your polling place by clicking here or here.
-You can also call your county Board of Elections for help.
+If you don’t have your card (and you do not need it to vote), you can find your polling place on Board of Elections “page” with your registration by clicking here or at the League of Women Voters site in periods close to an election by clicking here.

 All polling places are open from 6:30 AM to 7:30 PM on Election Day.
 If you are in line at 7:30 PM, you will be allowed to vote.
 Some Early Voting centers are not precinct polling places and they will not be open on Election Day.

 It is important that you vote in your home precinct.
-If you vote in the wrong precinct, your ballot will not count.
+If you vote in the wrong precinct on Election Day, your ballot will not count.

 How can I vote early?